Building Learning Power at Perranporth

 Over the past week, each class has voted to name our BLP ambassador animals and the results were announced to an excited, expectant crowd in assembly… Please see the animals and names below and click the links for video examples of why these animals were chosen!

-Our BLP ambassadors have a new member after Madi left us in the autumn – Ruby, Kohana, Noah E and Noah H are joined by Emily D to help promote learning across the school.
+To help us in our BLP focus we have a team of BLP ambassadors.
 They are responsible for undertaking regular learning walks to show how BLP is being used across the key stages, as well as updating our BLP displays and guiding visitors around the school.